Questions or feedback?

 >>> import opendp.prelude as dp

-The methods of this module will then be accessible at ``dp.polars``.
+The members of this module will then be accessible at ``dp.polars``.

 """